dj1ch/minigotchi-ESP32/INSTALL.md

 - Select your COM port/Serial port through `Tools` > `Port` where the ESP32 is plugged in

 - Click on the upload button(arrow pointing to the left).
+If you see any errors that you cannot solve, feel free to make an [issue](https://github.com/dj1ch/minigotchi/issues).

 **OR**